Find A Sponsor

 Who can sponsor a contract?

-Any full-time member of the faculty who has been teaching at Evergreen for at least one year.
+Any full-time member of the faculty who has been teaching at Evergreen for at least one year can sponsor independent learning.
 Additionally, there are some members of the college staff and some part-time faculty who are authorized to sponsor a limited number of contracts.
-It is important to realize that there is no guarantee that you will be able to find a sponsor.
-Approved faculty and staff sponsors are not obligated to sponsor your contract.

 For Tacoma Program Students: Proposals for Individual or Internship Learning Contracts will be pre-approved by the Tacoma Program Individual Study Review Committee prior to being approved.
 If approved, students may proceed with developing the actual learning contract.